Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems

 where $x=1,2,3$ refers to each Pauli measurements $(X,Y,Z)$, respectively, $\Pi _{a \vert x}$ are their eigenprojectors, and $\eta_{x}$ is the corresponding sharpness.
 Referring to Eq.~(\ref{parent}), these three measurements are fully compatible ($C_{full}^{(1,2,3)}$) when they have a common parent measurement for $\sum_{i}^{3} \eta_{i}^{2} \leq 1$ \cite{heinosaari2008notes}, and pairwise compatible ($[C_{2}^{(1,2)},C_{2}^{(1,3)},C_{2}^{(2,3)}]$) when two of them have a parent measurement for $\sum_{i}^{2} \eta_{i}^{2} \leq 1$ \cite{zhang2022geometrical,carmeli2019quantum}.
 According to Eq.~(\ref{n compatibility}), this set of measurements can be written as a convex combination of sets where measurements are pairwise compatible for $\sum_{i}^{3} \eta_{i} \leq \sqrt{2}+1$ (See Fig.~\ref{fig2}):

 Therefore, it is only for $\sum_{i}^{3} \eta_{i} > \sqrt{2}+1$ that they are genuinely $3$-wise incompatible.

-Similar with the bound $\sqrt{2}+1$ for compatibility structure $\mathcal{C}_{3}^{3}$ of three noisy Pauli measurements, the bound of $n$-wise compatibility serves as a hyperplane for genuine $n$-wise incompatibility, where any violation beyond this hyperplane will exclude all possible $(n-1)$-wise compatibility structures.
-Moreover, $(n-1)$-wise compatibility structures can always be decomposed by $(n-2)$-wise compatibility structures, and the same is applied for $(n-2)$-wise compatibility structures.
+Similar with the bound $\sqrt{2}+1$ for CS $\mathcal{C}_{3}^{3}$ of three noisy Pauli measurements, the bound for $n$-wise CSs acts as a hyperplane for genuine $n$-wise QISs.
+Any violation beyond this hyperplane will exclude all possible $(n-1)$-wise CSs.
+Furthermore, $(n-1)$-wise CSs can always be decomposed by $(n-2)$-wise CSs, and this decomposition continues for $(n-2)$-wise ones as well.

-Using this approach, we can transform a complex compatibility structure into a convex combination of $2$-wise compatibility structures, which are easy to witness in the QSD protocol.
-Furthermore, full compatibility structures are the intersections of pairwise compatibility structures and are automatically ruled out with pairwise ones, which implies that there is no compatibility structures in genuine $n$-wise incompatibility structures.
-To calculate the bound of genuine $n$-wise incompatibility structures, we transform this problem into the formulation of SDP \cite{heinosaari2015noise,grant2014cvx,boyd2004convex}.
+Using this approach, we can transform a complex CS into a convex combination of $2$-wise ones, which are the fundamental elements of compatibility and rule out all possible CSs to witness genuine QISs.
+Note that full CSs are the intersections of pairwise CSs and are automatically ruled out with pairwise ones.
+To calculate the bound of genuine $n$-wise QISs, we reformulate this problem into a modified QSDP within a SDP framework \cite{heinosaari2015noise,grant2014cvx,boyd2004convex}.

+\textit{Witnessing genuine $n$-wise incompatibility in high-dimensional multi-measurement scenarios.---}To witness QISs in HDMMS, we modify the QSDP to suit the concepts discussed above.